internetimagery/surface/README.md

 * (--pdb) Launch PDB on exceptions.

-_This is very much a Work In Progress.
+_This is somewhat a Work In Progress.
 Don't rely on it in production.
 (That said, feel free to test and report findings)._

 Rough todo...